stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 course the pockets of my tossed and tattered clothing were long since emptied of all heavy articles.
-As I walked cautiously in the blackness, the draught grew stronger and more offensive, till at length I could regard it as nothing less than a tangible stream of detestable vapour pouring out of some aperture like the smoke of the genie from the fisherman&rsquo;s jar in the Eastern tale.
-The East&nbsp;.&nbsp;.&nbsp;.
-Egypt&nbsp;.&nbsp;.&nbsp;. truly, this dark cradle of civilisation was ever the well-spring of horrors and marvels unspeakable!
+As I walked cautiously in the blackness, the draught grew stronger and more offensive, till at length I could regard it as nothing less than a tangible stream of detestable vapour pouring out of some aperture like the smoke of the genie from the fisherman's jar in the Eastern tale.
+The East . . .
+Egypt . . . truly, this dark cradle of civilisation was ever the well-spring of horrors and marvels unspeakable!
 The more I reflected on the nature of this cavern wind, the greater my sense of disquiet became; for although despite its odour I had sought its source as at least an indirect clue to the outer world, I now saw plainly that